gatsbyjs/gatsby/docs/blog/2019-01-31-why-themes/index.md

 - People new to Gatsby that want to get started quickly without a difficult learning curve

-- People who have clear and common use-cases in mind for Gatsby (e.g. blog, ecommerce, documentation) and want to share the complexity of maintaining the underlying functionality with others — so pick a theme as the base for their site instead of starting from scratch
+- People who have clear and common use-cases in mind for Gatsby (e.g. blog, e-commerce, documentation) and want to share the complexity of maintaining the underlying functionality with others — so pick a theme as the base for their site instead of starting from scratch

 - OSS/Commercial entrepreneurs who want to create web products.
 Themes will enable them to assemble a product they can share or sell with others.